OpenMined/PySyft/_sources/deployment/glossary.rst.txt

 Network Node
 ~~~~~~~~~~~~~~~~~~~~~
 A server which exists outside of any data owner's institution, providing services to the network of data owners and data scientists such as dataset search and bulk project approval (simultaneous legal/technical approval to participate in a project across groups of domains and data scientists at a time).
-A Network acts a bridge between between its members and subscribers.
+A Network acts as a bridge between between its members and subscribers.
 The members are ``Domains`` while subscribers are the ``end users`` (e.g. Data Scientist) who explore and perform analysis on the datasets hosted by the members.
 A network is used to provide access to a collection of domains at once i.e. if a user agrees to a ``Network Agreement``, then they automatically agree to the conditions to the Domains enlisted in that Network.

 Privacy Budget